-Students from Wittenborg University made their debut on Dutch TV this week when they pitched their crowdfunding ideas in the programme “The Business Battle” on RTL Z. See the video here.
+Students from WUAS made their debut on Dutch TV this week when they pitched their crowdfunding ideas in the programme “The Business Battle” on RTL Z. See the video here.

 Almost 100 students from 40 different nationalities took part, making a huge impression with the professional quality of their pitches and handling the limelight like celebrities.
 With the crowdfunding campaign students will attempt to raise €75 000 for a youth empowering project in Kenya called Vijana Reloaded.